OpenLineage/docs/docs/integrations/airflow/extractors/default_extractors.md

 ### 4. Job Facets

-A Job in OpenLineage can be either a batch Job or a long-running Job, like a microservice or a stream, and in either case it is the entire sequence of events known to OpenLineage from start to completion.
+A Job in OpenLineage is a process definition that consumes and produces datasets.
+The Job evolves over time, and that change is captured when the job runs.
 This means the facets we would want to capture in at the Job level are independent of the state the Job is in.
 Custom facets can be created to capture this job data.
 For our operator, we stuck with pre-existing job facets, the `DocumentationJobFacet` and the `OwnershipJobFacet`:

 ```python
 job_facets = {